gecio/gecio.github.io/docs/_optimist/guided_tour/step17/index.en.md

 ## The subnet

-Now you define a subnet for your network.
+Next, define a subnet for your network.
 This is the *Subnet* resource with type *`OS::Neutron::Subnet.`*

-It is in the subnet where you define IP information like nameserver(s), the IP version, the IP range, and other IP related settings:
+It is in the subnet that you define IP information like nameserver(s), the IP version, the IP range, and other IP-related settings:

 ```yaml
 heat_template_version: 2014-10-16